LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 evaluates to 3) to create three concentration vectors (one vector per partition) for the `WeightedDirichlet` sampling distribution.

-If you want to double check everything you have typed, click the “Model” tab in the upper right panel.
+Again, if you want to double check everything you have typed, click the “Model” tab in the upper right panel.

 ### The whole script